 Zeman Homes and RV Resorts COVID-19 Information

-With the country continuing to face challenges with the prevention and treatment of the coronavirus (COVID-19), along with state and local governments enacting "Stay at Home Orders", we wanted to continue to share important information regarding our communities and the efforts to help prevent the spread of COVID-19 and help keep our residents, guests, employees and the community at large safe and healthy.
+With the country continuing to face challenges with the prevention and treatment of the coronavirus (COVID-19), along with state and local governments enacted orders, we wanted to continue to share important information regarding our communities and the efforts to help prevent the spread of COVID-19 and help keep our residents, guests, employees and the community at large safe and healthy.

 Operations of Manufactured Home Communities and RV Resorts

-We will continue to direct our employees, residents, guests and vendors to follow CDC recommended guidelines including, but not limited to, social distancing, washing hands more frequently and cleaning frequent touch points on a regular basis.
+We will continue to direct our employees, residents, guests and vendors to follow CDC recommended guidelines including, but not limited to, social distancing, washing hands more frequently, wearing masks and cleaning frequent touch points on a regular basis.
 All our offices will remain physically closed to the public, including to guests and residents.
-We are requiring all residents and guests contact our offices by telephone or email.
-We will have staff at the property performing essential tasks, however, we have limited the amount of staff and their hours onsite.
-A majority of our staff will be working remotely on a day to day basis and available to answer phone calls and emails during normal business hours.
-We will also have staff available and on call for emergencies.
+While staff is working onsite, we are requiring all residents and guests contact our offices by telephone or email.
 If you have any questions, please do not plan to visit the office but feel free to call or email us.
-Furthermore, the following preventative measures will remain in place until further notice (please check back to our website and your email for periodic and important updates)
+Furthermore, depending on the community, other preventative measures including closures and/or restrictions of clubhouses, amenities, facilities and activities, will remain in place until further notice (please contact your community by telephone or email with any questions).

 Residents and Guests Help